Last Updated on December 17, 2022 by Maggie McKneely

 Greece is steeped in history and mythology – a past so well documented and so well preserved that even now, thousands of years after its historic heyday, we have access to the art and writings of its people!

-The Odyssey – an epic poem attributed to Homer – is the oldest piece of literature in the world that’ still widely read.
+The Odyssey – an epic poem attributed to Homer – is the oldest piece of literature in the world that’s still widely read.
 It’s a step back in time; it follows the heroic king Odysseus through his trials and challenges on a ten-year journey home after the Trojan War.
 On this journey, he is tried and tested, battling fearsome Greek monsters and appealing to the gods to aid him.

 The ancient novel, written around the 8th century BC, is incredible to read before and during a trip to Greece.
 It gives you a new perspective as you look out over the sparkling waters of the Aegean, or explore the tall ruins of the Acropolis (a must-visit if you only have one week in Greece).
-As if you can peek around a curtain into the past when that Acropolis was the busy hub of an exciting empire, and that the Aegean Sea was dotted with the merchant and war vessels that helped shaped the ancient world.
+As if you can peek around a curtain into the past when that Acropolis was the busy hub of an exciting empire and the Aegean Sea was dotted with the merchant and war vessels that helped shaped the ancient world.
 It’s also just great fun!

 This is one of the most important classics in the world and one of the absolute must-read books about Greece before a trip there.
 You won’t regret it!